-U-Boat Worx HiPer Sub 2
+U-Boat Worx Nexus

 This three-person submarine is capable of diving to 457m and offers some clever onboard extras.
 The Aurora-3C is able to tilt at surface, providing a stable platform for boarding when stepping across from a superyacht.
 And by moving the hatch away from the top of the window and into a separate compartment, the model offers a greater field of view.
-The submarine's low height and even lower hoist point makes this submersible ideal for setup in confined spaces – say a superyacht tender garage - without compromising on comfort, practicality, and performance.
+The submarine's low height and even lower hoist point make an ideal for setup in confined spaces – say a superyacht tender garage - without compromising on comfort, practicality, and performance.
 The Aurora-3C also offers extras including a robotic arm, HD video systems and a fly-out rover with HD camera.
 You can even customise the colour.

-Announced at the Monaco Yacht Show 2017, Project Neptune is the result of a collaboration between submarine specialist Triton and British car marque Aston Martin.
+Project Neptune is the result of a collaboration between submarine specialist Triton and British car marque Aston Martin.
 This three-person submersible combines all the practical and technical elements of deep-sea exploration with a level of finesse and style that’s quintessentially Aston Martin.
 Able to dive to 500m, Project Neptune offers a bulbous cabin for panoramic views and a sleek, compact multihull silhouette for optimal speed and style under the waves.
 While a top speed of five knots might not sound like much – particularly for an Aston Martin – it’s actually four times the acceleration of Triton’s flagship 3300/3 submarine.
 Inside, a custom interior features hand-stitched leather and carbon-fibre trim.

 U-Boat Worx Super Yacht Sub 3